Community Grants Program

 Each year Council allocates $100,000 for community projects.

-The next round of Community Grants is now open.
+The next round of Community Grants will open in May 2017.

 Before applying, we encourage you to read the frequently asked questions.